infinum/wordpress-handbook/Development environment setup/Git Setup.md

 You may get prompted to install Xcode Command Line Tools.
 Once you have them installed, you should have git on your system.

-In case it wasn't installed, you can install is by running
+In case it wasn't installed, you can install it with Homebrew by running

 ```bash
 HOMEBREW_NO_AUTO_UPDATE=1 brew install git